 ANZ Frequent Flyer Platinum Credit Card

-Enjoy 50,000 bonus Qantas Points and earn up to 1.5 Qantas Points per $1 spent on purchases.
+Enjoy 50,000 bonus Qantas Points and a waived annual fee for the first year.
+Also earn Qantas Points per $1 spent on eligible purchases.

 - $0 p.a. annual fee for the first year ($295 p.a. thereafter) annual fee